Country Code for Canada: Complete Guide for Travelers

 How to Dial Canada from Abroad

-Step 2: Enter Canada’s country code: +1.
+2. Enter Canada’s shared country code: 1.

-Step 3: Add the Canadian area code.
+3. Enter the three-digit Canadian area code.

 How to Dial Abroad from Canada

-Dialing from the U.S. to Canada:
+Dialing from the U.S. to Canada

 Dialing Abroad from Canada